-In this article, Thai Bui from Bazaarvoice describes how Bazaarvoice leverages Alluxio to build a tiered storage architecture with AWS S3 to maximize performance and minimize operating costs on running Big Data analytics on AWS EC2.
-This blog is an abbreviated version of the full-length technical whitepaper (coming soon) which aims to provide the following takeaways:
+In this article, Thai Bui describes how Bazaarvoice leverages Alluxio as a caching tier on top of AWS S3 to maximize performance and minimize operating costs on running Big Data analytics on AWS EC2.
+This article aims to provide the following takeaways:

-- Common challenges in slow performance and cost to build an efficient big data analytics platform on AWS.
+- Common challenges in building an efficient big data analytics platform on AWS

-- How to setup Hive metastore to leverage Alluxio as the storage tier for “hot tables” backed by all tables on AWS S3 as the source of truth.
+- How to setup Hive metastore to leverage Alluxio as the storage tier for frequently accessed tables, backed by all tables on AWS S3 as the source of truth

 - How to setup tiered storage within Alluxio based on ZFS and NVMe on EC2 instances to maximize the read performance